We believe better is possible in everything we do, and we’re proving it every day.

 Our Heartland +Impact Report explores the economic benefits, deliberate sustainability initiatives and social/community opportunities delivered to date by our Heartland Petrochemical Complex (HPC).
 It demonstrates how we are using our resources in new and smarter ways to produce a product that is fully recyclable and in growing demand.
 Along the way, we’re creating good jobs and driving local benefits, demonstrating our commitment to reducing waste and increasing sustainability, and helping communities grow and thrive through a renewal of economic investment.

 Our story is only just beginning, and we are committed to frequent updates with our stakeholders.
 Read our report to learn more.

 Building our future starts here

-The Heartland Petrochemical Complex signals a bold and bright new era for ‘Made in Canada’ economic diversification, deliberate sustainability and responsible resource development.
+Heartland Polymers signals a bold and bright new era for ‘Made in Canada’ economic diversification, deliberate sustainability and responsible resource development.
 When HPC becomes fully operational, it will be North America’s first integrated propane dehydrogenation and polypropylene production facility and will help meet growing global demand for PP – demand that is only expected to increase.
-Learn more about this project here.
+Learn more about Heartland here.

 Did You Know?

 Heartland will produce polypropylene that is projected to have a GHG emissions footprint 65 percent lower than the global average and 35 percent lower compared to average North American PP facilities, according to an IHS Markit report commissioned by Inter Pipeline.